 Autonomous underwater vehicles (AUVs) and Remotely Operated Vehicles (ROVs) are being used in increasingly challenging environments and tasks, such as operating in harsh conditions under ice \cite{jakuba2024four} to actively tracking highly dynamic animals such as sharks \cite{hawkes2020autonomous}, which require highly capable control systems.

-Various control methodologies currently exist for AUVs including PID, sliding mode \cite{auvcontrolmethods}, and model predictive control \cite{auvmpc}.
-However, when considering how AUVs are operating in environments that are varying across space and time, it becomes necessary for control methods to be capable of adapting to unpredictable changes in hydrodynamics.
+Currently, there are various control methodologies for AUVs, including PID, sliding mode \cite{auvcontrolmethods}, and model predictive control \cite{auvmpc}.
+However, when considering how AUVs operate in environments that vary in space and time, control methods must be able to adapt to unpredictable changes in hydrodynamics.
 Furthermore, when deploying AUVs in the field, operators may wish to attach various payloads to the vehicle, shifting its physical parameters.
 On smaller AUVs, this can be especially problematic as payloads or small changes in environmental parameters (such as water density from salinity) can have large effects on the hydrodynamics (such as the center of buoyancy and mass) that are difficult to model and measure.

-When using classical methods such as PID, this can result in a time-consuming tuning process where the controller must be modified to support the new AUV configuration.
+Classical methods tend to require either significant and complex engineering to design robust and adaptive controllers, which are difficult to implement or transfer to new vehicles, or require time and labor-intensive manual tuning in each new configuration \cite{bhat2018hydrobatics}.
 Additionally, it is common to increase passive stability of the vehicle in these contexts by adding float to the top and weights on the bottom of the vehicle, but this trades of controllability and agility.
-Thus, a more robust and adaptive method of controlling AUVs is needed to support more streamlined or sophisticated field deployments.
+Thus, a simpler method to design robust and adaptive controllers for AUVs is needed to support more streamlined or sophisticated field deployments.

-In this work we contribute: (1) a highly-parallelized, GPU-based AUV simulator designed for learning robotic controls using reinforcement learning methods; (2) we also show how our simulator can be used to evaluate the robustness of RL-based controls to varying physical parameters; (3) finally, we demonstrate how controls learned in our simulator can be effectively deployed on a real vehicle with performance comparable to PID control.
+In this work we contribute: (1) a \textit{highly-parallelized, GPU-based AUV simulator} for designing and learning controls using reinforcement learning methods \footnote{Code available at https://github.com/warplab/isaac-auv-env}, (2) to our knowledge, the first real-world demonstrations of a command-conditioned 6-DOF controller, direct to thrusters, deployed zero-shot on an AUV and (3) investigations of the sim-to-real deployment gaps on AUVs addressed by domain randomization and how it compares with hand-tuned PID controllers.
+We believe these strategies can reduce controller development effort and ease transferability to new systems and configurations.